Jrmyy/findhotel-assignment/README.md

 - This `place_id` has a non-null `representative_nightly_price`
 - This `place_id` is distant by less than 10 kms

-If we have more than one, we take the minimum of distance.
+If we have more than one, we take the median of all the `representative_nightly_price`.

 4) Finally, we update the data frame `MedianEnrichedPlaceDF` by putting the value found with the `NeighboursDF`.
 This operation gives the final data frame `EnrichedPlace`, which will be put in the data warehouse.